badani-yash/Projects/README.md

 An interactive web application built using Streamlit that showcases real-time data analytics.
 This project demonstrates dynamic data visualization capabilities in a user-friendly web app format.

 ### [Heart Attack Predictor Application](https://github.com/badani-yash/Projects/Heart_Attack_Predictor_Application)
 Developed a machine learning model to predict heart attack risks based on patient data.
-This application uses Python and Scikit-Learn for predictive modeling, focusing on accuracy and preventive healthcare insights.
+This application uses Python, Streamlit and Scikit-Learn for predictive modeling, focusing on accuracy and preventive healthcare insights.

 ### [Hospital Database Development Cycle](https://github.com/badani-yash/Projects/Hospital_Database_Development_Cycle)
 End-to-end design and implementation of a hospital management database system using SQL.
 This project includes ER design, database development, and the deployment of BI dashboards in Power BI for healthcare decision support.